Gordon Brown attempted to bribe MP with honour to push through terror legislation, alleges UK press

 VIDEO GAMES AND SHOOTING 27.10.2010

-That this House notes with concern that the recent race shootings in Malmo, Sweden have been associated with the violent video game Counter-Strike; further notes that the internet-based, first-person shooting game that pits a
+That this House notes with concern that the recent race shootings in Malmo, Sweden have been associated with the violent video game Counter-Strike; further notes that the internet-based, first-person shooting game that

-the purchase of video games by those under 18 years is controlled and that parents are provided with clear information on the violent content of certain games.
+Government to ensure the purchase of video games by those under 18 years is controlled and that parents are provided with clear information on the violent content of certain games.

 The background is that police in the Swedish city of Malmo have confirmed that an as yet unnamed 38 year old man has been arrested in connection with a series of gun attacks on people with ethnic minority backgrounds.

 Prior to the arrest, local police had suspected that more than a dozen unsolved shootings over the last year, in which one person died and eight more were wounded, may have been the work of lone gunman.
-The man arrested at the weekend has now been
+The man arrested at the weekend has now

-charged with one count of murder and seven attempted murders.
+been charged with one count of murder and seven attempted murders.